Our Story

 Move towards employment or engage in enterprise through scholarships to pursue vocational training at local centres and workplaces.

-Gain the confidence and knowledge needed to make informed and positive life choices through weekly mentoring and life skills sessions where they explore vital topics in such areas as sexual and reproductive health, human rights and child health.
+Gain the confidence and knowledge needed to make informed life choices through weekly mentoring and life skills sessions where they explore vital topics in such areas as sexual and reproductive health, human rights and child health.

 Build supportive communities by challenging negative stereotypes and raising support for the rights and talents of young mothers.
 This includes family mediation sessions to rebuild relationships that have broken down and local community awareness raising and advocacy activities.